IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ## Performance in Data Chart

-In addition to the general performance guidelines, the $ProductShort$ `XamDataChart` control has the following unique features that affect performance.
+In addition to the general performance guidelines, the $PlatformShort$ `XamDataChart` control has the following unique features that affect performance.

 ### Axes Collection